CoExpNetViz/CoExpNetViz/README.md

 - [GitHub]

 ### Development docs
-Some tips for developing the app.
+Docs for developing the app itself, users may ignore this.

 Links: